Gdnaiteab/Awesome_Face_Swap/README.md

 Source: http:https://github.com/NVlabs/ffhq-dataset
 ### YouTube Faces DB
-ntroduced by Wolf et al. in [Face recognition in unconstrained videos with matched background similarity](https://ieeexplore.ieee.org/document/5995566).
+Introduced by Wolf et al. in [Face recognition in unconstrained videos with matched background similarity](https://ieeexplore.ieee.org/document/5995566).

 YouTube Faces DB dataset contains 3,425 videos of 1,595 different people.
 All the videos were downloaded from YouTube.
 An average of 2.15 videos are available for each subject.
 The shortest clip duration is 48 frames, the longest clip is 6,070 frames, and the average length of a video clip is 181.3 frames.